 τ έ λ ο ς, or Telos in English, is the name of this class, Greek for end goal, purpose, design, and meaning.
 It is the adult Sunday school class that precedes the morning service (9:15–10:15) and again at 6:30–8:00pm Sunday evenings with a simple meal in the first 30 minutes.
 In this class we like to focus on the more intellectual stuff of the Bible and the Christian faith.
 The primary teacher, facilitator and curriculum planner is Scott Cherry, but active members of the class are sometimes invited to teach and facilitate discussions as well.
 Telos is conducted in discussion-rich seminar style to study scripture together–currently the four gospels and the Book of Acts, plus related parts of the New and Old Testaments.
 Our studies always revolve around the intersection of Faith and Reason.
 All age groups are welcome including teens and some children, but we especially love college-age participants.
 Welcome, we hope you will join us!

 Sunday, September 5 – Part 10 of Jesus’s own teaching on the Trinity, or plural-unity in the Gospels, Acts and Epistles

-- How did Jesus teach about heaven in the gospels?
+How did Jesus teach about the trinity in the gospels?